sait-wbdv/fall-2023/src/lib/content/assessments/cpnt-200/final-project.md

 - Supabase has been connected to your Sveltekit app
 - Supabase is also integraded with Directus CMS
-- Data organization of imported CSV data
+- Data organized via cms schema
-- Row level security policies
+- Row level security policies set to select()

 ### 10 points: CMS Fields Design & Deployment

 - Blog post fields configuration
-- Categories are used
+- Categories are used to organize posts
 - 2 different types of posts
 - Content added to Directus (each person will write one blog entry)
-- Authors are added to CMS and author info is connected to the blogs `
+- Authors are added to CMS and author info is connected to the blogs

-### 10 points: Sveltekit App visual and infrastructural design
+### 10 points: Sveltekit App Design Quality

+- Accessible fonts and contrast
+- Responsive design
+- Use of whitespace
+- Visual hierarchy principles
+- interactions (hover and click etc) are easy to follow and use

+### 10 Points: Sveltekit App Code Quality

+- Normal routes are used for landing pages (non dynamic)
 - Dynamic routes are used for posts
-- Normal pages are used for landing pages (non dynamic)
-- High Fidelity Design Quality
-- Filtering by category is set up on the frontend
+- Component naming conventions
+- Directory structure
+- backend load functions
+- variable and function naming
+- object, array, and function design

 ### 5 points: Peer Evaluation